Strokes to Spokes – The Ride

 As I start this trip my plan will take me through more than fifty countries.
 I don’t have very specific plans as the months turn to years since many things can change during that time and I can plan more in the future the further I get.
 Some of the countries I want to ride through may be politically challenging today but may become easier in the future.
 Countries I want to visit today may be off limits by the time I get there.
 I will remain flexible and open to options as I ride.

-I started in Siem Reap, Cambodia and headed south to the Vietnam border.
-After traveling all the way north through Vietnam my plans will take me through the following countries:
+After leaving Bangkok I arrived back in Siem Reap, Cambodia and then headed south to the Vietnam border.
+After traveling all the way north through Vietnam I turned south through Laos then back through Cambodia.
+Once back in Thailand I had some challenges with mechanical issues that kept me in Chiang Mai for a couple months.
+Once my bike was fixed I moved on through Myanmar and on to India.
+My future plans will take me through the following countries:

-Cambodia, Vietnam, Laos, Thailand, Malaysia, Indonesia, Australia, New Zealand, Singapore, Malaysia, Thailand, Cambodia, Laos, Vietnam, China, Kyrgyzstan, Tajikistan, Uzbekistan, Turkmenistan, Azerbaijan, Armenia, Turkey, Bulgaria, Serbia, Bosnia and Herzegovina, Croatia, Slovenia, Austria, Switzerland, France, Spain, Egypt, Sudan, Ethiopia, Kenya, Tanzania, Zambia, Botswana, Namibia, South Africa, USA (maybe all states), Canada, USA, Mexico, Guatemala, El Salvador, Honduras, Nicaragua, Costa Rica, Panama, Columbia, Ecuador, Peru, Bolivia, and Argentina.
+Malaysia, Indonesia, Australia, New Zealand, Singapore, China, Mongolia, Kyrgyzstan, Tajikistan, Uzbekistan, Turkmenistan, Azerbaijan, Armenia, Turkey, Bulgaria, Serbia, Bosnia and Herzegovina, Croatia, Slovenia, Austria, Switzerland, France, Spain, Egypt, Sudan, Ethiopia, Kenya, Tanzania, Zambia, Botswana, Namibia, South Africa, USA (maybe all states), Canada, USA, Mexico, Guatemala, El Salvador, Honduras, Nicaragua, Costa Rica, Panama, Columbia, Ecuador, Peru, Bolivia, and Argentina.

 A quick, back of the napkin calculation outs the trip at seventy-five thousand kilometers/fifty thousand miles.
 I know my mileage is always more as I get out and discover more places to see or when I occasionally take a wrong turn.